micropython-entradas-y-salidas-digitales

 • 3 min

-In this tutorial, we will see how to use the GPIO pins in MicroPython, and how to use them as digital inputs and outputs.
+In this tutorial, we are going to see how to use GPIO pins in MicroPython, and how to use them as digital inputs and outputs.

 GPIO (General Purpose Input/Output) are digital pins on a development board that can be configured as inputs or outputs.